PeterEB/coap-node/README.md

             if (typeof t !== 'number') {
                 cb('4.00', null);
             } else {
-                blinkLed('led0', t);    // invoke the procedure
-                cb(null, null);         // or cb('2.04', null);
+                blinkLed('led0', t);    // blink a led with t times cb(null, null);         // or cb('2.04', null);
             }
         }
     },
 });
 ```

-If the Server request to read or write an executable Resource, it will get a status code of '4.05'(Method Not Allowed).
-In contrast, If the Server request to execute a Resource that is not executable, it also get a status code of '4.05'(Method Not Allowed).
+If a Server requests to read or write an executable Resource, **coap-node** will respond a status code of '4.05'(Method Not Allowed) to the Server.
+If a Server requests to execute a unexecutable Resource, **coap-node** will also respond back a status code of '4.05'(Method Not Allowed).

 <a name="APIs"></a>
 ## 6. APIs and Events